mitsuki31/jmatrix/README.md

 - Latest version of `Make` or `Maven`.

 > **Note**
-> JMatrix is a matrix builder written in Java.<br>
+> JMatrix is a matrix builder written in Java.
 > Can creates the matrix, operates addition, subtraction, multiplication and clear the matrix array *(other operations will be added soon)*.<br>

 <details>